My Salinger Year

 My Salinger Year (also known as My New York Year) is a 2020 drama film written and directed by Philippe Falardeau, based upon the memoir of the same name by Joanna Rakoff.
 It stars Margaret Qualley, Sigourney Weaver, Douglas Booth, Seána Kerslake, Colm Feore and Brían F. O'Byrne.

+Recent college grad Joanna spends a year in a menial clerical job working for the renowned and reclusive writer J.D.
+Salinger's literary agent.

 The film had its world premiere at the 70th Berlin International Film Festival on February 20, 2020.
 It was released in Canada and the United States on March 5, 2021, by Mongrel Media and IFC Films, respectively, and in Ireland on May 21, 2021, by Vertigo Releasing.

 Plot

 In 1995, Joanna, an aspiring writer and poet, leaves her boyfriend Karl and her home in Berkeley, California to visit her friend in New York City.
 However, she soon moves there, where she takes a job at one of New York's oldest literary agencies.
 Unbeknownst to Joanna, the agency looks after the interests of the reclusive writer J. D. Salinger.
 She has not read any of Salinger's books, not even The Catcher in the Rye.

-Margaret, who runs the agency, does not believe that computers are helpful and makes Joanna type letters for her using a typewriter.
+Agency head Margaret does not believe that computers are helpful, so makes Joanna type letters for her on a typewriter.
 The friend who originally let her stay with her and her boyfriend tells her she has outstayed her welcome.
-So Joanna moves into an apartment with her new boyfriend, Don.
+So Joanna moves into an apartment with her new boyfriend Don.

 In her time at the agency, Joanna's responsibilities include responding to the large volume of fan mail that Salinger is sent.
-As was agency policy, Joanna responds with a generic response to explain that Salinger does not read fan mail.
+As is agency policy, Joanna responds with a generic response to explain that Salinger does not read fan mail.
 However, she is tempted to give a proper reply to some of Salinger's fans.

-Believing she was doing her a favor, Joanna responded to a teen who had begged for a personalized response so her teacher would give her an A. However, the teen bursts into the office, angered that not getting his letter put her in summer school.
-Hugh gets wind of it, taking Salinger's fan letters from her.
+Believing she was doing her a favor, Joanna responds to a teen who had begged for a personalized response so her teacher would give her an A. However, the teen bursts into the office, angered that getting his letter put her in summer school.
+Hugh gets wind of it, taking the task of handling Salinger's fan letters from her.
 Upset, Joanna unthinkingly blurts out that it is Margaret's fault she lost the chance to publish Judy Blume's first book in years.